If you made any changes in Pure these will be visible here soon.

 Research interests

-Dr Liz Marks is a Senior Lecturer in psychology and the Clinical Director of the Doctorate in Clinical Psychology programme.
+Dr Liz Marks is a Senior Lecturer in psychology.
+She is also a clinical psychologist and mindfulness teacher.
+She works on the MSc in Applied Clinical Psychology

 • Nature connection, mental health and well-being